veeso/tui-realm/docs/en/advanced.md

 - How to handle subscriptions, making some components to listen to certain events under certain circumstances.
 - What is the `Event::Tick`
 - How to use custom source for events through `Ports`.
-- tui-realm best practice: how tui-realm is meant to be used (trust me, I designed it 😉)
+- How to implement new components

 ---